 Product Descriptions that Sell: The 2 Reasons People Buy

 Welcome to the Product Descriptions that Sell series!
-Please sign up for my newsletter if you would like instant access to the free printable worksheets that go with these articles and include a fill in the blank template you can use:
+Please sign up for my newsletter if you would like instant access to the free printable worksheets that go with these articles and include a fill-in-the-blank template you can use:

-Well, product descriptions tend to be overlooked by many makers.
+Product descriptions tend to be overlooked by many makers.

-They have a ton of handmade products to list so they quickly upload photos, write down the essential information in the product description box and post.
+They have a ton of handmade products to list, so they quickly upload photos, write down the essential information in the product description box and post.

 • Become boring – when they’re rushed, they’re a little basic.
 We all have short attention spans these days, especially online.
-Your description needs to grab the shoppers attention and keep it.
+Your description needs to grab the shopper’s attention and keep it.

 • Are written with the vendor in mind – the maker is trying to share the information they think is important.
 In that process, they completely forget about the shopper and what they care about.